wagtail/wagtail/docs/reference/contrib/modeladmin/index.rst

 =====================

 The ``modeladmin`` module allows you to add any model in your project to the Wagtail admin.
 You can create customisable listing pages for a model, including plain Django models, and add navigation elements so that a model can be accessed directly from the Wagtail admin.
-Simply extend the ``ModelAdmin`` class, override a few attributes to suit your needs, register it with Wagtail using an easy one-line ``modeladmin_register`` method (you can copy and paste from the examples below), and you're good to go.
-Your model doesn’t need to extend ``Page`` or be registered as a ``Snippet``, and it won’t interfere with any of the existing admin functionality that Wagtail provides.
+Simply extend the ``ModelAdmin`` class, override a few attributes to suit your needs, register it with Wagtail using an easy one-line ``register`` method (you can copy and paste from the examples below), and you're good to go.
+Your model does not need to extend ``Page`` or be registered as a ``Snippet``, and it will not interfere with any of the existing admin functionality that Wagtail provides.

 .. _modeladmin_feature_summary: